10yard/dkafe/readme.md

 ## DK WolfMAME

-DKAFE comes with my custom lightweight build of WolfMAME (v0.196) which supports only Donkey Kong drivers.
+DKAFE comes with my custom lightweight build of WolfMAME which supports only Donkey Kong drivers.
 This version has functionality disabled for save/load states, cheats, rewind, throttling etc. to make competition more challenging.
 It is possible to set up other emulators and roms if you do not wish to use the default Donkey Kong focussed front end.

-Gameplay recordings are saved to DKAFE's **\dkwolf\inp** folder and can be replayed outside of DKAFE using the **playback.bat** passing arguments for romname and filename e.g.
+Gameplay recordings are saved to DKAFE's **dkwolf\inp** folder and can be replayed outside of DKAFE using the **playback.bat** passing arguments for romname and filename e.g.
 ```
 playback dkong dkong_01022021-084510
 ```